jaywes222/60DaysOfMERN/CSS/README.md

 3. crosshair: A simple crosshair icon.
 4. text: An I-beam icon, indicating text that can be selected.
 5. not-allowed: A circle with a slash through it, indicating an action is not allowed.

+#CSS Media Queries:
+Media queries allow you to apply CSS styles conditionally based on the characteristics of the device rendering the content, such as the viewport width, height, resolution, orientation, and more.

+Syntax:
+@ media (condition) {
+  /* CSS rules */
+}

+Common Use Cases:

+- Responsive Design: Adjust layouts based on device size.
+- Print Styles: Apply styles for printing.
+- Dark Mode: Switch between light and dark themes.

+#CSS Flexbox

+Flexbox (Flexible Box Layout) provides a way to layout items in a container with flexibility and alignment control.

+Basic Concepts:

+- Flex Container: The parent element with display: flex.
+- Flex Items: The direct children of the flex container.

+Syntax:
+.container {
+  display: flex;
+}

+Key Properties for the Container:

+- flex-direction: Defines the direction of the items (row, column, row-reverse, column-reverse).

+- flex-wrap: Defines whether items should wrap (nowrap, wrap, wrap-reverse).

+- justify-content: Aligns items horizontally (flex-start, flex-end, center, space-between, space-around, space-evenly).

+- align-items: Aligns items vertically (flex-start, flex-end, center, stretch, baseline).

+Key Properties for the Items:

+- order: Defines the order of items.

+- flex-grow: Defines the ability of an item to grow.

+- flex-shrink: Defines the ability of an item to shrink.

+- flex-basis: Defines the initial size of an item.

+- align-self: Overrides align-items for individual items.

+#CSS Grid

+CSS Grid Layout is a powerful tool for creating two-dimensional layouts with rows and columns.

+Basic Concepts:

+- Grid Container: The parent element with display: grid.
+- Grid Items: The direct children of the grid container.

+Key Properties for the Container:

+1. grid-template-columns: Defines the columns of the grid.

+2. grid-template-rows: Defines the rows of the grid.

+3. grid-template-areas: Defines named grid areas.

+4. gap: Sets the spacing between rows and columns.

+5. justify-items: Aligns items horizontally.

+6. align-items: Aligns items vertically.

+7. place-items: Shorthand for justify-items and align-items.

+Key Properties for the Items:

+1. grid-column-start, grid-column-end

+2. grid-row-start, grid-row-end

+3. grid-area: Defines a grid item’s size and location.

+4. justify-self: Aligns a grid item horizontally within its grid area.

+5. align-self: Aligns a grid item vertically within its grid area.